Classification Demo

 Collect data

-Collect images from the AI-deck using the WiFi streamer example with the opencv-viewer script (use the –save flag).
-Place them in the training_data folder, according to the instructions inside.
-The captured data must be split into a train and validation set by hand (a good starting point is a 75% train - 25 % validation split).
-The existing classes can be renamed as desired.
-For more than two classes, increase the number of units in the final (dense) layer of the model.
+Collect images from the AI-deck using the WiFi streamer example with the opencv-viewer script (use the --save flag).
+Place them in the training_data folder according to the instructions inside.
+The captured data must be split into a training and validation set manually (a good starting point is a 75% train, 25% validation split).
+You can rename the existing classes as needed.
+If you have more than two classes, be sure to adjust the number of units in the final (dense) layer of the model.

 /train/class_1/*.jpeg